 Tim and Kathy are medical missionaries serving at the Vanga Evangelical Hospital in the Democratic Republic of Congo.
 They are from St. Lewis, MO where they served at the Saint Lewis University.
 Through short-term service in Vanga they became acquainted with Dr. Dan Fountain, who at the time was serving at the hospital, and is now retired.
 Tim has taken Dan’s place, and along with Kathy they train nursing and medical students for Christ centered whole-person care.
 Their vision is to train the next generation of Congolese doctors and nurses in Christ-centered, whole-person care, empowering them to use the limited resources available to restore life and health across the D.R. of Congo.
 To learn more about Tim and Kathy, click here.

 Emerson and Ivy Wu

-Many of the location they visit are in rural mountain areas where most of the people need to travel long distances, either by car, motorcycle or walking.
+Many of the locations they visit are in rural mountain areas where most of the people need to travel long distances, either by car, motorcycle or walking.
 Their resources in every aspect are very limited.
-They ask to pray that the Lord will (1) prepare the training teachers coming from the United States, (2) put all things in proper setting for the entire team, and (3) protect everyone’s health.
+To learn more about Emerson and Ivy, click here.